 You only get a first impression once.
 So the information you receive in the beginning will become your core programming.
 Whether it is good information or bad.

 We recommend that you seek out the good.
 Your life may depend on it.

-Good training in the first stages of kiting makes surviving the sport much easier, and increases your level of safety for years to come.
-Bad training unfortunately has the opposite effect, Bad technique can actually be a ticking time bomb that can compromise your safety now or at a future date.
+Good training in the first stages of kiting makes surviving the sport much easier and increases your level of safety for years to come.
+Bad training, unfortunately, has the opposite effect.
+Bad technique can actually become a “ticking time-bomb” that can compromise your safety now or at a future date.

-We have seen people teaching unprofessionally doing fundamental mistakes and passing along flawed information that has a direct affect on the safety of the student.
+We have seen people teaching unprofessionally doing fundamental mistakes and passing along flawed information that has a direct effect on the safety of the student.